100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - My Take: The above logo is excellent.
 It’s vibrant, energetic, and wacky.
 The leaf in the ‘A’ gives it a touch of natural fruit flavour.
 It looks like it would be fun to drink.

-- Lesson for You: Don't be afraid to be playful, especially if your product targets a younger audience.
+- Lesson for You: Don’t be afraid to be playful, especially if your product is targeted at a younger audience.
 A fun logo can be very appealing.

 A classic American wordmark that feels authentic and full of heritage.

-- The Fact: As one of America's oldest soft drinks, Dr. Pepper has had many logos, but most have been based on a slanted, swash-heavy wordmark that feels both traditional and dynamic.
+- The Fact: As one of America’s oldest soft drinks, Dr Pepper has had numerous logos, but most have been based on a slanted, swash-heavy wordmark that strikes a balance between traditional and dynamic.

 - My Take: The diagonal orientation and the rich burgundy colour give it a unique character that sets it apart from Coke and Pepsi.
 It doesn’t look like a copycat; it seems like an original.